Don't be high absorbency blame kitchen roll

-When how we see the problem is the problem, finding a different way to look at something that we’ve been struggling and even tormenting ourselves with for so long can be unburdening.
-Take blame for instance; whether it’s that we’re like high absorbency blame kitchen roll soaking up the ‘responsibility’ for anything and everything around us or that we’re spending our lives playing responsibility dodgeball, blame and what we do with it has a knock-on effect with far reaching consequences.
+When how we see the problem is the problem, finding a different way to look at something we’ve struggled and even tormented ourselves with for so long can be unburdening.
+Take blame, for instance.
+Whether it’s that we’re like high-absorbency blame kitchen roll soaking up the ‘responsibility’ for anything and everything around us or spending our lives playing responsibility dodgeball, blame and what we do with it has a knock-on effect with far-reaching consequences.

 To blame is to feel or state that someone or something is responsible for a bad situation or outcome.

-The problem is that feelings aren’t facts.
-We can feel that we’re not capable of doing something but that doesn’t mean that we’re actually incapable of it.
-It’s the same with feeling that we’re to blame.
-What needs to follow is some level of exploration and while sometimes this cannot happen in the immediate aftermath of something because we’re not in the right head space, we have a duty of care to ourselves to question anything that’s going to ultimately impact our ability to treat and regard ourselves with love, care, trust, and respect.
-That and we also have to manage our BS levels.
+The problem is feelings aren’t facts.
+We can feel that we’re not capable of doing something, but that doesn’t mean that we’re actually incapable.
+It’s the same with feeling we’re to blame [for something].
+What needs to follow is some level of exploration.
+And while sometimes this cannot happen in the immediate aftermath of something because we’re not in the right head space, we have a duty of care to ourselves.
+We must question anything that’s going to ultimately impact our ability to treat and regard ourselves with love, care, trust, and respect.
+That and we also have to manage our bullshit (BS) levels.

-Equally, just because we say something doesn’t make it so, although granted, the more that we say that we’re to blame for something is the more that we affirm this in our lives because our subsequent actions and thinking will stem from this.
-That said, stating that we (or someone else) is to blame for something doesn’t make it a fact.
+Equally, just because we say something doesn’t make it so.
+Although granted, the more we say we’re to blame for something, the more we affirm this in our lives because our subsequent actions and thinking stem from this.
+That said, stating that we (or someone else) are to blame for something doesn’t make it a fact.

-When we assign blame to ourselves and/or others and we are not truthful about our part (or theirs), or we’re just not knowledgeable of the facts of the situation, we are taking and giving blame but what we don’t have is responsibility.
-In treating thoughts and what may be another person’s perception of things as facts, we hamper that knowledge and build a faulty case against us.
+When we assign blame to ourselves and/or others and we’re not truthful about our part (or theirs), or we’re just not knowledgeable of the facts of the situation.
+We are taking and giving blame but what we don’t have is responsibility.
+In treating thoughts and what may be another person’s perception of things as ‘facts’, we hamper that knowledge.
+We build a faulty case against us.

-If you’ve ever had one of those arguments where it’s ‘You’re to blame… No you are… It’s your fault… No it’s yours… You made me… No you made me…’, you will know that it leads to nowhere good.
-The real lessons, the real growth comes when you’ve both calmed down and are both willing to look more honestly at the situation and the chain of events that led to the conflict.
+If you’ve ever had one of those arguments where it’s ‘You’re to blame… No you are… It’s your fault… No, it’s yours… You made me… No you made me…’, you know it leads nowhere good.
+The real lessons, the real growth, come when you’ve both calmed down and are both willing to look more honestly at the situation and the chain of events that led to the conflict.

-When we make ourselves solely responsible for the success or ‘failure’ of a relationship, or we take the blame for how we were treated by another person or what they did, it’s as if to say that we’ve deemed them unfit for responsibility and incapacitated.
+When we make ourselves solely responsible for the success or ‘failure’ of a relationship, or we take the blame for how someone treated us or what they did, it’s as if to say we’ve deemed them unfit for responsibility and incapacitated.
 We’re saying and even agreeing with them that they have no part and that if they were going to be or do anything, it ultimately rested on whether we could provoke it with our worth or actions.
-It can start off in childhood where we deem any inadequate parenting on what we assume must be our own inadequacies or a ‘one false move‘ on our part and then we just roll with it.
+This mentality can start off in childhood where we deem any inadequate parenting on what we assume must be our own inadequacies or a ‘one false move‘ on our part, and then we just roll with it.

-You will always know that you’re taking responsibility when you own the stuff that you can control and leave it to others to own theirs (even if they don’t necessarily do it).
+You always know you’re taking responsibility when you own the stuff you can control and leave it to others to own theirs (even if they don’t necessarily do it).

 • Were you acting alone?